 Springfield Veterans Cemetery

 The Missouri State Veterans Cemetery in Springfield is the result of a partnership between the Department of Veterans Affairs and the Missouri Veterans Commission.
 Realizing the National Cemetery in Springfield would soon approach full capacity, plans were made to ensure Veterans in southwest Missouri would have access to a Veterans cemetery.
 The result was the establishment of the Missouri State Veterans Cemetery at Springfield, with the first interment conducted on 10 January 2000.
 Situated on 60 tranquil acres, the cemetery has an approximate capacity of 30,000 gravesites.
-The cemetery also contains two attractive columbariums for the placement of cremains.
+The cemetery also contains three attractive columbariums for the placement of cremains.
 The cemetery facilities include a committal shelter, administration and maintenance area, and paved walkways with benches for rest and meditation.

 Conduct of the Interment Service